dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 // After adding all resources, run the app...
 ```

-The data volume is used to persist the RabbitMQ server data across container restarts.
-The data volume is mounted at the `/var/lib/rabbitmq` path in the RabbitMQ server container.
-For more information on data volumes, see [Docker docs: Volumes](https://docs.docker.com/engine/storage/volumes).
+The data volume is used to persist the RabbitMQ server data outside the lifecycle of its container.
+The data volume is mounted at the `/var/lib/rabbitmq` path in the RabbitMQ server container and it's randomly named when a `name` parameter isn't provided.
+For more information on data volumes and details on why they're preferred over [bind mounts](#add-rabbitmq-server-resource-with-data-bind-mount), see [Docker docs: Volumes](https://docs.docker.com/engine/storage/volumes).

 ### Add RabbitMQ server resource with data bind mount